Table Of Contents

 4. What to see at Thien Mu Pagoda?

 From a high altitude, the holy pagoda looks like a giant dragon is turning its large back.
 From the Perfume river, it is easy to see Phuoc Duyen Tower.
 It was a birthday gift from Tu Duc Emperor offered to his grandmother in 1844.
 One special thing about this tower is that there is a statue of Buddha placed to face the south on every floor.
 Ongoing inside the tower, you can see a spiral staircase leading to the top floor where a golden Buddha statue was previously on display.

 4.2.
 Giant Turtle And Dai Hung Chung Bell

-Looking around in the left and right corners, visitors can enjoy the beauty of the giant turtle, made by marble in 1675.
+Looking around in the left and right corners, visitors can enjoy the beauty of the giant turtle, made of marble in 1675.
 As you know, Turtle is one of the four holy animals in Vietnam.
 The symbol of longevity and education.
-So that’s why some students, before taking examinations they come here to touch the head of the turtle to get good luck.
+So that’s why some students, before taking examinations come here to touch the head of the turtle to get good luck.
 The stele on the back of the turtle is a commemoration of Lord Nguyen Phuc Chu’s renovation.
-The text inscribed on the stele, penned by the Lord, portrays the new buildings of the pagoda, praises Buddhism, as well as the monk, helped the Lord spread the faith throughout the region.
+The text inscribed on the stele, penned by the Lord, portrays the new buildings of the pagoda and praises Buddhism, as well as the monk, who helped the Lord spread the faith throughout the region.

-Entering in the Three-door gate with 12 holy guardians, we will reach Dai Hung Shrine.
-The sanctuary shrine that people pray and worship three Buddha statues, symbols of the past, present, and future, three lives of human beings.
-It is also the place where Buddhist monks worshipped.
+Entering the Three-door gate with 12 holy guardians, we will reach Dai Hung Shrine.
+The sanctuary shrine is where people pray and worship three Buddha statues, symbols of the past, present, and future, three lives of human beings.
+It is also the place where Buddhist monks worship.

 4.4.
 Austin Car and The Stupa